atelanuj/DevOps_notes/notes/Deployments.md

     - All existing Pods are killed before new ones are created when `.spec.strategy.type==Recreate`
 - **Rolling Update Deployment**
     - "**RollingUpdate**" is the default value
+    - Minimizes downtime as both versions may run simultaneously for a short period.
     - The Deployment updates Pods in a rolling update fashion when `.spec.strategy.type==RollingUpdate`.
 You can specify `maxUnavailable` and `maxSurge` to control the rolling update process.
     - **Max Unavailable**
         - The default value is `25%`.